Fractured Magic: Chapter Twenty-One

 Gareth tuned into the conversation at that, sucking in a sharp breath.
 “Killed?
 Moira only told me he was indisposed, not that he’d bloody died!”
 It was the most he’d spoken the whole meeting.

 Leandros blinked.
-He thought she’d been upset because he intervened with that Webhon Players actress.
+He thought she’d been upset because he intervened with that young actress.
 She couldn’t really think he knew anything about the attack?
-About McDermott?

 “Really, Evelyne.
-The Captain was with me almost all day yesterday,” Eresh said, unexpectedly coming to Leandros’ defense.
-“Certainly well past the time that the break- in occurred.”
+The captain was with me almost all day yesterday, except when he went to meet with the Magistrates,” Eresh said, unexpectedly coming to Leandros’ defense.
+“Certainly well past the time that the break-in occurred.”

 “Yes, what exactly are you accusing Captain Nochdvor of, Ms. Corscia?”
 Trin asked.